 - any history/origin/meaning they wish to provide.

-Councils and mana whenua should respond with any issues within six months of the Board contacting them.
-If there is no response within the six months, the Board will make the recorded place names official.
+Councils and mana whenua should respond with any issues within the timeframe advised by the Board.
+If there is no response within the timeframe, the Board will make the recorded place names official.

 When the Board is made aware of issues with a recorded place name, it will be removed from the fast track process and remain as an unofficial recorded place name.
 It will not be discontinued or deleted.